bcrowell/bcrowell.github.io/gebru_summary/index.md

-A summary of six articles by and about AI ethicist Timnit Gebru
+A summary of an interview with AI ethicist Timnit Gebru and six articles by and about her
 ==============================================================

 ![portrait of Gebru](gebru_portrait.jpg)

 *Photo credit: TechCrunch, CC-BY, https://commons.wikimedia.org/wiki/File:Timnit_Gebru_crop.jpg*

-This blog post briefly summarizes the following six articles, which were listed in the web page for [an interview](https://open.spotify.com/episode/0Zyexhty6AEbINudjfnuRB?si=zZ3amJ6gQxK_6FCTq7nL9g&context=spotify%3Ashow%3A6NOJ6IkTb2GWMj1RpmtnxP) with AI ethicist [Timnit Gebru](https://en.wikipedia.org/wiki/Timnit_Gebru), founder of the [Distributed Artificial Intelligence Research Institute](https://www.dair-institute.org/).
+This blog post briefly summarizes
+[an interview](https://open.spotify.com/episode/0Zyexhty6AEbINudjfnuRB?si=zZ3amJ6gQxK_6FCTq7nL9g&context=spotify%3Ashow%3A6NOJ6IkTb2GWMj1RpmtnxP) with AI ethicist [Timnit Gebru](https://en.wikipedia.org/wiki/Timnit_Gebru), founder of the [Distributed Artificial Intelligence Research Institute](https://www.dair-institute.org/).
+It then follows up by summarizing the following six articles, which were listed in the web page for the interview.
-Gebru is on Mastodon: https://toot.community/@timnitGebru@dair-community.social
+Gebru is on Mastodon: <https://toot.community/@timnitGebru@dair-community.social>

 * Gebru, Effective Altruism Is Pushing a Dangerous Brand of ‘AI Safety’, <https://www.wired.com/story/effective-altruism-artificial-intelligence-sam-bankman-fried/>